biol7210-genomes/assemblers/ABySS.md

 -3.5 billion paired-end reads from the genome of an African male publicly released by Illumina

 ##Algorithmic Approach:
-All possible substrings of length k (termed k-mers) are generated from the sequence reads The k-mer data set is then processed to remove read errors and initial contigs are built
+All possible substrings of length k (termed k-mers) are generated from the sequence reads\s\s The k-mer data set is then processed to remove read errors and initial contigs are built

 Mate-pair information is used to extend contigs by resolving ambiguities in contig overlaps